adhywiranata/frostfate-L5-template/README.md

 This L5 is using PSR-4 php method so maybe u want to read a bit 'bout it.

 This template is using the Apache2 server.
 For other server , please use your own server configuration.
-Tt's not much different.
+It's not much different.
 You can still follow the below configurations.

 ####Database